ceedee666/modern-abap-curriculum/docs/ro_list_report.md

 #### Exercise 2

-Try testing different search strings and search annotation variants (e.g., threshold value) to see their effects.
+Try testing different search strings and search annotation variants (for example, threshold value) to see their effects.
 Also, check which UI adaptation features, such as adding or removing result columns or reordering columns, still work.